wcm-io/wcm-io-tooling/public_site/src/site/markdown/caconfig/index.md

 Context-Aware Configuration is supported in AEM 6.5 and AEMaaCS out-of-the-box.

-If you want to use it in older versions (AEM 6.1 to 6.4), see [Deploy and configure Context-Aware Configuration in AEM 6.1 - 6.4][deploy-configure-caconfig-in-aem].
+If you want to use it in AEM older versions, see [Deploy and configure Context-Aware Configuration in AEM 6.1 - 6.4][deploy-configure-caconfig-in-aem].

 ### Further Resources